mroberts1/BOOTSTRA.386/floppy/index.md

 WordStar built on top of this and they were already familiar with it.
 Next we went to IBM's Generalized Markup Language (GML), which has starter tags with names like "BODY", "TITLE", and "H0-H6".

-I then propose it can be extended, and annotatable if we just change the syntax slightly ... have a start and an end delimeter.
+I then propose it can be extended, and annotatable if we just change the syntax slightly ... have a start and an end delimiter.
 I propose something like this:

 ```html
   <TITLE>Hello World</TITLE>